 One feature hinted at above is the multiple paths to victory.
 Here it is a little different than the asymmetric victory conditions of Here I Stand.
 In the case of Pax Renaissance, there are four victory conditions that have to be triggered, individually, by a player.
 Once triggered, all four players can win using that path.
 Of course, one imagines that a player doesn’t trigger a victory condition unless they have a particular advantage.
 It is a twist on the asymmetric victory where nobody knows ahead of time what each player’s advantages are going to be.

-Instead (and back to that thesis again), the player takes on the identity of one of four Renaissance banking families.
+Instead of playing as an empire or a religion (and back to that thesis again), the player takes on the identity of one of four Renaissance banking families.
 You make investments that will earn you income or allow you some level of influence over the actions of the government (the remnants of the feudal system).
-This resulting “indirect” nature of the gameplay is not something I’ve encountered before, and is especially different when compared to computer gaming.
+This resulting “indirect” nature of the gameplay is not something I’ve encountered before and is especially different when compared to computer gaming.

 The modeling of the economy is also very different.
-The normal model is that a player buys things, which then return money during some sort of counting phase.
-Typically, the investment is large, but returns over the length of the game make up for it.
+In most economic games, a player buys things, which then return money during some sort of counting phase.
+Typically, the investment is large but returns over the length of the game make up for it.
 In Pax Renaissance, the “return on investment” is often up-front.
 Any card which costs 1 florin (the basic unit of accounting in the game) can be sold for 2 florins on the same turn.
 In some cases, purchasing a card might be a net positive back to the player.
 Card purchasing aside, it is typically aggressive actions that cost money – military campaigns and some targeting of enemy units.
 It’s both simplification and abstraction – real investments will never instantly double your money, but then again, no one has said* how long a “turn” represents in the game.

 Again, it’s a deeply woven interaction between the simplicity of the game model and the simulation of the period.
 The “merchant princes” generated vast wealth which they parleyed into political power, both direct and indirect.
 However, it did not make them the equivalent of the nobility.
 While they may used finances to bend the policies of empires, they still did business at the pleasure of their own governments.
 Anything that capitalism could build could be wiped out by decree.